 "HALSE, a parish in the hundred of Williton, county Somerset, 7 miles S.W. of Taunton, its post town, 6 N.E. of Wellington, and 2 miles from Bishops Lydeard railway station.
 The soil is a rich loam, and subsoil marl.
 Tho impropriate tithes have been commuted for a rent-charge of £327 16s., and the vicarial for £135.
 The living is a vicarage* in the diocese of Bath and Wells, value £174.
 The church, dedicated to St. James, is a small edifice with square tower containing five bells.
 The parochial charities produce about £44 per annum.
 There is a parochial school for both sexes, with £30 per annum, the endowment of the late Edward Prior, Esq.
 The Dissenters have a place of worship.
 Richard Chandler Alexander Prior, Esq., is lord of the manor."
 From The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson © 2003

+You can see the administrative areas in which Halse has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST140270 (Lat/Lon: 51.035844, -3.227951), Halse which are provided by:
+You can see maps centred on OS grid reference ST140280 (Lat/Lon: 51.044632, -3.22762), Halse which are provided by:

 - Old Maps Online (Other old maps.)

 - National Library of Scotland (Old Ordnance Survey maps)